Monte Cristo Cottage: History

 James O'Neill came to New London, Connecticut in June 1884 and purchased two plots of land on Pequot Avenue for his wife Ella's 27th birthday.
 The property included a cottage built in the 1840s which he expanded.
 It is now a two-story house, three bays wide with a porch that wraps around the front to the north side.
 A tower with pyramidal roof stands just beyond the porch on the north side.
 It was the principal family residence during Eugene O'Neill's childhood.

 As a child, Eugene spent much of the year traveling with his actor father touring from city to city, but the family returned to this cottage each summer.
 It was named for the play in which his father starred in touring productions for many years.
-O'Neill probably wrote his first two plays here, and it is the setting of his plays Ah, Wilderness! and Long Day's Journey into Night.
+O'Neill probably wrote his first two plays here, and it is the setting of his plays Ah, Wilderness! and Long Day's Journey into Night, the latter posthumously winning him the 1957 Pulitzer Prize for Drama.